Smudge202/smudge202.github.io/_posts/2016-07-23-clean-space-lunar-orbit.md

 _`π` is [pi](https://en.wikipedia.org/wiki/Pi) for those that may have forgotten._

 _NB: It's worth noting that there are a great number of assumptions necessary for the rudimentary calculations above to work accurately, such as the observed bodies being spherical (which isn't always the case in the real world).
-However, given this game universe is one of my own making, I do have the luxury of enforcing these assumptions as contraints should I choose._
+However, given this game universe is one of my own making, I do have the luxury of enforcing these assumptions as contraints, should I choose._

 ### Celestial Mechanics